 HLN's Current & Recent Projects

 Soil acidity affects >50% of intensively used agricultural land in NSW and approximately 23% in Victoria, and is especially prevalent in the higher rainfall areas in our region.
-If we do not address acid soils now, further acidification will threaten future agricultural production … [view full article]
+Whilst some soils are naturally acidic, agricultural production exacerbates acidification by acidifying processes of the nitrogen cycle and removal of alkaline agricultural products … [view full article]

 For 30 years, Landcare has driven grassroots change in natural resource management and landscape restoration, created local knowledge and experience and pioneered an ethical mind-shift in communities.
 Farmers & the Landcare community need to adjust to a future of natural capital income streams … [view full article]